highest mountain peak in india

 Notable Ascents

 • Japanese Expeditions: In 1973, a Japanese team successfully summited Kanchenjunga, marking the first ascent from the northeast side.
-This climb opened up new routes for future expeditions and showcased the mountain’s diverse climbing possibilities.
+This climb opened up new routes for future expeditions and showcased the mountain’s climbing possibilities.

 Challenges and Tragedies